ShinonomeTN/maven-public/README.md

 https://maven.pkg.github.com/shinonometn/maven-public
 ```

+For how to use, please check Github's repo instructions.

 ## Attentions

-⚠️ For saving disk usage, we will clear snapshot versions in maven-public after every month.
+⚠️ For disk usage saving, snapshot versions in `maven-public` will be cleared monthly.